OpenGameBuilder/mygamebuilder-archive/docs/FORMATS.md

   `melee north 1..8`, `melee east 1..8`, `melee south 1..8`,
   `melee west 1..8`, `stationary north 1..16`, `stationary east 1..16`,
   `stationary south 1..16`, `stationary west 1..16`.
-`tilename` - the name of a tile piece (resolved in the actor's own project first, then `!system`).
+- `tilename` - the name of a tile piece (resolved in the actor's own project first, then `!system`).
 Empty means "no frame for this animation slot".
-All user and system folders are under `JGI_test1/`.
 - `effect`   - rendering hint for the frame.
 Observed values are `"no effect"` (overwhelmingly the most common), `"rotate90"`, `"rotate180"`, `"rotate270"`, `"flipX"`, `"flipY"`, and the empty